andrew/ultimate-awesome/README.md

 - [mas-awesome-content](https://github.com/Friends-of-Monika/mas-awesome-content) - 🎁 A curated list of awesome MAS submods, spritepacks and custom content.
 - [awesome-region-de-murcia](https://github.com/geiserx/awesome-region-de-murcia) - Selección de software open source para la Región de Murcia.
 - [free-python-resources](https://github.com/getvmio/free-python-resources) - Python Free Resources | This repo collects 177 of free resources for Python. 🐍 Slither into the world of Python with our Python Playground repository!
 Discover the best free Python courses and resources to master this versatile language.
 Whether you're a beginner or looking to level up your skill.
-- [awesome-gui-world-model](https://github.com/gpengzhi/awesome-gui-world-model) - A curated list of papers and resources for GUI world models.
 - [awesome-action-prediction-list](https://github.com/guglielmocamporese/awesome-action-prediction-list) - A curated list of papers and resources linked to action anticipation and early action recognition from videos.
 - [awesome-ROS-snap](https://github.com/Guillaumebeuzeboc/awesome-ROS-snap) - A curated list of awesome Robot Operating System (ROS 1 & 2) snap resources.
 - [awesome_go_article](https://github.com/Han-Ya-Jun/awesome_go_article) - Go文章大集合.